 How much does car insurance cost in Massachusetts?

 The average car insurance premium in Massachusetts is $1,136.60 per year.
 However, every driver pays a different rate.
-Factors like your ZIP code, age, credit score, driving record and the provider you have will affect your premium.
+Factors like your ZIP code, age, driving record and the provider you have will affect your premium.
+Car insurance companies cannot use your credit score as a factor in calculating your premium in Massachusetts.

 Does Massachusetts have a high amount of uninsured drivers?